tubesurf/LFE/README.md

 ### Memory dump <a name=memdump/>

-A memory dump is a extraction of the data currently held in RAM, it is quiet difficult to gather the data in RAM for a specific point in time as the act of extracting the data could cuase changes and also the time it takes the data could be paged out or into RAM.
-There are a number of tools that can be used for extracting data from RAM to undertake anylsis and in a paper at (https://ro.ecu.edu.au/adf/144/) Andri, Craig, and Peter undertake a compairion of three such tools Live Respose, LiME, and Mem Tool.
+A memory dump is a extraction of the data currently held in RAM, it is quiet difficult to gather the data in RAM for a specific point in time as the act of extracting the data could cause changes and also the time it takes the data could be paged out or into RAM.
+There are a number of tools that can be used for extracting data from RAM to undertake analysis and in a paper at (https://ro.ecu.edu.au/adf/144/) Andri, Craig, and Peter undertake a comparison of three such tools Live Response, LiME, and Mem Tool.
-For this project a memory dump was undertaken using Lime the following steps where taken to achive the memory dump of the Ubuntu virtual machine:
+For this project a memory dump was undertaken using Lime the following steps where taken to achieve the memory dump of the Ubuntu virtual machine:

 ```
 $git clone https://github.com/504ensicsLabs/LiME.git